Social Media Preview Tool – Open Graph Checker & Twitter Card Validator

 While social signals (likes, shares) are not a direct ranking factor in Google's algorithm, the indirect benefits of optimizing your social media previews are immense for SEO.
 A well-optimized preview leads to higher engagement:

-• Higher Click-Through Rate (CTR): Engaging images and compelling titles encourage users to click.
+- Higher Click-Through Rate (CTR): Engaging images and compelling titles encourage users to click.
 Higher traffic signals to search engines that your content is valuable.
+This social media preview tool helps you fine-tune those elements before going live.

 How to Use This Tool